2022 State Guide to Scattering Ashes - Maine Edition

 Flow, the Ice Urn is patented urn that has received multiple prestigious design awards in Europe.
 The urn is constructed entirely from ice, making it one of the most eco-friendly urn options available.
 It floats gracefully on top of the water until it begins to melt and the ashes are spread into the water.
 Flow is available in select areas of the U.S. and Canada, and is expected to be available in Maine later this year.

 Can You Have Multiple Memorials?

 As more people continue to opt for cremation over burial (due to a much lower cost of cremation, among other reasons), a number of new memorial options have recently been introduced.
 With so many uplifting new options, many families find it challenging to decide on a single memorial for a loved one, and instead, elect to separate their loved one’s ashes into multiple memorials.
-This commonly includes scattering some of their loved one’s ashes at a special meaningful location, and then using some or all of the remaining ashes to plant a memorial tree with The Living Urn’s bio urn, or include them in a glass decorative piece, a pendant or other piece of jewelry, or a beautiful stone or diamond, among many other options.
+This commonly includes scattering some of their loved one’s ashes at a special meaningful location, and then using some or all of the remaining ashes to plant a memorial tree with The Living Urn’s bio urn, an indoor Living Urn with a bonsai tree or houseplant, or include them in a glass decorative piece, a pendant or other piece of jewelry, or a beautiful stone or diamond, among many other options.